What happened on this day in history: England's "Great Train Robbery" takes place, Richard Nixon resigns from the presidency, and more from this date.

 1974: Richard Nixon Resigns

 U.S. President Richard Nixon announces his intention to resign after his involvement in the Watergate scandal.
 Facing impeachment, Nixon stepped down from the presidency to “start the process of healing” in America.
 He famously flashed two “victory” peace signs while boarding a helicopter to leave the White House the following day.
-His vice president, Gerald Ford, was sworn in and later pardoned Nixon for any crimes he may have committed in office.
+His vice president, Gerald Ford, was sworn in and later pardoned Nixon for any crimes he may have committed while in office.

 2003: Serial Killer Shelly Knotek Is Arrested